 In Preferences or Options > Accounts > YourGmailAccount > Copies & Folders, select the "Templates" button, and select your Gmail account.

-In Preferences or Options / Accounts / YourGmailAccount / Copies & Folders, select "Other" button, and make sure that the Archive folder is being mapped to:
+In Preferences or Options / Accounts / YourGmailAccount / Copies & Folders, select the "Other" button, and make sure that the Archive folder is being mapped to:

 your Gmail account / [Gmail] / All Mail

 In Preferences or Options > Accounts > YourGmailAccount > Junk Settings, check "Move new junk messages to" and then select "Other" button, and make sure that the Junk folder is being mapped to: your Gmail account > [Gmail] > Spam

 Next, go to Preferences or Options > Security > Junk and check "When I mark messages as junk" and select "Move them to the accounts 'Junk' folder."

 Removing [Gmail] from the folder list